onepf/AppDF/specification/appds_spec_1_0.md

 </table>

 ### testing-instructions
-Optional.
+Required.
 No attributes.
+Maximum length: 4000.

 Please detail any special requirements to test your app.
+If your application requires an account to use it please provide testing account information.

 <table>
   <tr>